 GE works in Ghana to support economic growth through infrastructure development especially in the power, healthcare and transport sectors.
-GE is working with Ghana’s leaders, including the country’s Energy Minister, on plans to develop the critical infrastructure needed for continued energy management in the country.
+GE is working with Ghana’s leaders on plans to develop the critical infrastructure needed for continued energy management in the country.

-GE recently opened a new 200-capacity permanent office in Accra, with a total of 45 employees – 95% of which are Ghanaians.
-The employee count is expected to grow up to 60 by the end of 2014.
+In 2014, GE opened a new 200-capacity permanent office in Accra, with a total of 45 employees – 95% of which are Ghanaians.

 Beyond providing equipment, GE is a solutions provider in Ghana, working with the government, corporate customers and other stakeholders to solve infrastructure challenges in power, healthcare and transport.
 GE has tripled its number of employees in Ghana since 2011 and remains committed to developing young leaders committed to excellence and integrity.

-GE signed a healthcare MOU with the government of Ghana in 2013, and as of 2014, there has been a shipment of 400 Vscans, GE’s portable ultrasound device.
+GE signed a healthcare MOU with the government of Ghana in 2013, and as at the end of 2014, there had been a shipment of 400 Vscans, GE’s portable ultrasound device.
 There is an option for an additional 1600 Vscan to be supplied.
 GE is spearheading a training execution plan for the VScan program, which is currently in development.

 - Development of Training Execution plan for CHPS workers for Vscan program